pyk595/tp/docs/DeveloperGuide.md

 #### Implementation

-Each `Person` object contains its own list of `ContactedInfo` objects.
+Each `Person` object contains its own `List` of `ContactedInfo` objects.
 The class diagram below shows how the recently contacted information feature is implemented in the Model component.

 <img src="images/ModelContactedInfo.png" width="300" />